Firefly (TV series): Broadcast history

 Firefly consists of a two-hour pilot and thirteen one-hour episodes (with commercials).
-The series originally premiered in the United States on Fox in September 2002.
-The episodes were aired out of the intended order.
+The series originally premiered in the United States on Fox in September 2002 on Friday nights.
+Three episodes, including the original pilot, were aired out of the production order.
 Although Whedon had designed the show to run for seven years, low ratings resulted in cancellation by Fox in December 2002 after only 11 of the 14 completed episodes aired in the United States.
 The three episodes unaired by Fox eventually debuted in 2003 on the Sci Fi Channel in the United Kingdom.
-Prior to cancellation, some fans, worried about low ratings, formed the Firefly Immediate Assistance campaign whose goal was to support the production of the show by sending in postcards to Fox.
+Prior to cancellation, some fans, worried about low ratings, formed the online Firefly Immediate Assistance campaign whose goal was to support the production of the show by sending in postcards to Fox.
 After it was canceled, the campaign worked on getting another network such as UPN to pick up the series.
 The campaign was unsuccessful in securing the show's continuation.

 The A.V.
 Club cited several actions by the Fox network that contributed to the show's failure, most notably airing the episodes out of sequence, making the plot more difficult to follow.
-For instance, the double episode "Serenity" was intended as the premiere, and therefore contained most of the character introductions and back-story.
+The double episode "Serenity" was intended as the premiere, and therefore contained most of the character introductions and back-story.
 Fox decided that "Serenity" was unsuitable for opening the series, and "The Train Job" was specifically created to act as a new pilot.
 In addition, Firefly was promoted as an action-comedy rather than the more serious character study it was intended to be, and the showbiz trade paper Variety noted Fox's decision to occasionally preempt the show for sporting events.

 Fox remastered the complete series in 1080i high-definition for broadcast on Universal HD, which began in April 2008.

 On March 12, 2009, the series was the winner of the first annual Hulu awards in the category "Shows We'd Bring Back".

 The Science Channel began airing the series on March 6, 2011.
 All episodes aired in the intended order, including episodes "Trash", "The Message" and "Heart of Gold", which were not aired in the original Fox series run.
 Along with each episode, Dr. Michio Kaku provided commentary about the real-life science behind the show's science fiction.